yang-uber/apm-23-babysitting/README.md

 7. `npm start`

-8. Visit `http://localhost:3000/` and play around with the demo app.
+8. Visit `http://localhost:3000/`.
+(In Chrome): Right click, click `Inspect`, and change dimensions to iPhone in inspector tool.
+The demo app is not designed to be viewed on desktop.
+Play around with it.

 9. See documentation for [React](https://reactjs.org/), [Router](https://reactrouter.com/docs/en/v6), and [BaseUI](https://baseweb.design/).